Life Time (Rollins Band album)

 Life Time is the debut studio album by the American rock band Rollins Band, fronted by ex-Black Flag singer, Henry Rollins.
-The 1987 album was produced by Ian MacKaye.
+The album was produced by Ian MacKaye.
 It was reissued in 1999, 2014 and 2021.

 Production

-The album was recorded in 1987 at Off Beat Studios in Leeds, England.
+The album was recorded in November 1987 at Off Beat Studios in Leeds, England and mastered in December 1987 at K Disc Studios, Los Angeles, California.
 It was produced by Ian MacKaye who was active in the hardcore punk scene; as a musician and co-owner of Dischord Records.
-Rollins was a childhood friend of MacKaye and had worked as a roadie for MacKaye's band, The Teen Idles.
+Rollins was a childhood friend of MacKaye and had worked as a roadie for MacKaye's band, the Teen Idles.

 Musical style

 The album has a more punk-influenced sound when compared to the band's better-known work from the 1990s.
 Guitarist Chris Haskett later said that, "Lifetime is our first album playing together and there are a bunch of different styles from the individual players but they haven’t combined yet."

 Release

 Life Time was originally released in 1987 on Texas Hotel Records and included four live tracks recorded in Kortrijk, Belgium in October 1987 on the CD edition.

 The album was subsequently re-mastered and re-released in 1999 by 2.13.61 and Buddha without the live tracks but with the addition of three tracks from the Do It album; "Do It", "Move Right In," and "Next Time".

 In 2014, it was reissued on 2.13.61/Dischord, including the original live tracks but not the 1999 bonus tracks.

 In 2021, the album had a digital and limited vinyl release.